dahlia4/federated_stragglers/mnar_in_flwr/to_do.md

 - Update server.py to reflect new strategy we created
-- implement code for creating training set
 - modify client test to redefine survey dataset
+- clear out dataloader file
-- make client train reflect FLewM version of train
+- make sure dataloader stuff in client is working as expected